hiyouga/LLaMA-Factory/README.md

 Please follow the [Model Card](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md) to use the LLaMA models.

 Please follow the [RAIL License](https://huggingface.co/spaces/bigscience/license) to use the BLOOM & BLOOMZ models.

+Please follow the [Apache-2.0 License](LICENSE) to use the Falcon models.

 Please follow the [baichuan-7B License](https://huggingface.co/baichuan-inc/baichuan-7B/resolve/main/baichuan-7B%20%E6%A8%A1%E5%9E%8B%E8%AE%B8%E5%8F%AF%E5%8D%8F%E8%AE%AE.pdf) to use the baichuan-7B model.